New to New Zealand?

 A good option to consider while job hunting, is to sign up with recruitment agencies.
 This is particularly desirable for anyone on a working holiday visa, as agencies have more immediate temporary opportunities that will give you a kick start to the New Zealand working life.

 It’s free to get registered, so what is there to lose!
 There are many agencies across New Zealand and Auckland, with some specialising in particular industries.
 I might be bias, but I would recommend Madison.
 I too signed up to register when I first moved over, and was placed in a temporary role within one week— here I am two years later writing a blog about it!
 Temping was a great start to my time in Auckland; I met lots of new people through this and also had an income to support living costs.
-Here’s another piece from a Madison colleague about working with recruitment agencies that you may find useful.
+Here’s another piece from a Madison colleague about adapting your CV for the New Zealand market that you may find useful.

 Be persistent!
 You might not get a job on the first try, but there might be something waiting around the corner just for you.
 Good luck, welcome to the country, and I hope you enjoy working in NZ as much as I have.